camilosm/camilosm/README.md

 :wave: hi there!
-I'm Camilo, a computer engineer and researcher currently working on 4G/5G mobile core network technology.
+I'm Camilo, a computer engineer, computer science researcher, and all-around tech enthusiast.
-I love Linux and open-source software and I'm eager to contribute more to the community.
+I’m passionate about Linux and open-source software, and I'm looking for ways to contribute more to the community.

-- :hammer_and_wrench: currently building [C2n](https://www.cpqd.com.br/en/solucoes/c2n/), a 4G/5G mobile core network, at [CPQD](https://www.cpqd.com.br/en)
+:hammer_and_wrench: backend software development, embedded systems, mobile networks
-- :man_student: graduated as Computer Engineer from [CEFET-MG](https://www.cefetmg.br/)
+:man_student: graduated as Computer Engineer from [CEFET-MG](https://www.cefetmg.br/)
-- :books: pursuing a Master's degree in Computer Science at [DCC/UFMG](https://dcc.ufmg.br/)
+:books: currently pursuing a Master's degree in Computer Science at [DCC/UFMG](https://dcc.ufmg.br/)
-- :round_pushpin: born, raised and living in in Belo Horizonte, Minas Gerais, Brazil 🇧🇷
+:round_pushpin: born, raised and living in Belo Horizonte, Minas Gerais, Brasil 🇧🇷